General Post-Operation Surgical Instructions

 Smoking

-Smoking is the number one cause of delayed healing and complications (infection, dry socket, etc.) following oral surgery.
-Ideally, you should never smoke after your surgery.
-However, it is recommended that you abstain from smoking at least 5 days after surgery.
+Post-operation, it’s crucial to be aware that smoking is the primary cause of delayed healing and complications (such as infection and dry socket) following oral surgery.
+Ideally, refraining from smoking after your surgery is advised.
+However, it is strongly recommended to abstain from smoking for at least 5 days after the operation to promote optimal healing and minimize the risk of complications.

 Contact Us Today